Chi-Square Test

 The world is constantly curious about the Chi-Square test's application in machine learning and how it makes a difference.
 Feature selection is a critical topic in machine learning, as you will have multiple features in line and must choose the best ones to build the model.
-By examining the relationship between the elements, the chi-square test aids in the solution of feature selection problems.
-In this tutorial, you will learn about the chi-square test and its application.
+Examining the relationship between the elements, the chi-square test aids in solving feature selection problems.
+This tutorial will teach you about the chi-square test types, how to perform these tests, their properties, their application, and more.
+Let's start!

 What Is a Chi-Square Test?

 The Chi-Square test is a statistical procedure for determining the difference between observed and expected data.
-This test can also be used to determine whether it correlates to the categorical variables in our data.
-It helps to find out whether a difference between two categorical variables is due to chance or a relationship between them.
+This test can also be used to decide whether it correlates to our data's categorical variables.
+It helps to determine whether a difference between two categorical variables is due to chance or a relationship between them.

 Chi_Sq_formula.